Bgolearn/BgoFace/Readme.md

    ```

    * `-F`: Bundle into one file
-   * `-w`: No console window
+   * `-w`: Suppress console window
-   * `--add-data`: Include image assets
+   * `--add-data`: Include additional assets like images
-     This command will generate a standalone `.exe` for `main.py`.

 ---

 ## 📄 Acknowledgement

-If you use the code or data from this repository, please cite our related paper.
+If you use the code or data from this repository, please cite our related research publication.

 ---